stc/Exp-res/Unfolding-Intelligence/README.md

 A songline, also called dreaming track, is one of the paths across the land (or sometimes the sky) within the animist belief system of The First Nations People of ‘Australia’ , which mark the route followed by localised "creator-beings" during the Dreaming.
 The paths of the songlines are recorded in traditional song cycles, stories, dance, and art, and are often the basis of ceremonies.
 They are a vital part of Aboriginal culture, connecting people to their land.

 At the end of each musical composition, a small statement can be read about the cultural references of songlines.
 What is interesting in these thought fragments is that they begin with a sentence written by a human then a transformer-based artificial language model, based on the GPT-2 model by OpenAI, intakes this partial sentence and predicts subsequent text from that input.
-This method creates a co-authorative, dream-like contemplation, where written human words and thoughts are amplified by autonomous, non-human procedures
+This method creates a dream-like contemplation based on co-authorship, where written human words and thoughts are amplified by autonomous, non-human procedures.

 ### Technical Notes